albar965/littlenavmap-manual/src/en/AIRCRAFTPERF.rst

 .. _aircraft-performance-description:

-Performance File Description Section
+Performance File Remarks Section
 ''''''''''''''''''''''''''''''''''''

 This is a free plain text field for notes and links.

 Links are recognized and can be opened in the report.

-Normal web links like ``http://www.example.com`` or ``https://www.example.com`` are recognized besides directory or file links like ``file:///C:/Users/me/Documents/Aircraft%20Notes.txt`` on Windows or ``file:///home/me/Aircraft%20Notes.txt`` on macOS or Linux.

-Note that you have to use the forward slash ``/`` instead of the backslash ``\`` on Windows as a path separator.

-Replace spaces in links with ``%20`` since *Little Navmap* recognizes links until the next space.
+See :doc:`REMARKS` for more information about using web links in this field.

-.. _aircraft-performance-file:
+.. _aircraft-performance-report-file:

 Performance File Section
 ''''''''''''''''''''''''